Women in Asia: Women in government

+Azerbaijan

 As of 2007, several women in Azerbaijan held senior government positions, including deputy speaker of parliament, several deputy ministers, and deputy chair of the Central Election Commission.
 There are no legal restrictions on the participation of women in politics.
 As of 2011, there were 19 women in the 125-seat parliament.
 The percentage of female members of parliament increased from 11 to 16 percent between 2005 and 2010.